acamadeo/godot-rosetta-rpc/csharp-runtime/README.md

 To call one service from another's implementation, reuse the `GeneratedServiceFactory` passed into your constructor (see above) instead of building a new one.

+## Error handling

+`RpcClient.Call` throws `RpcException` when a call fails. `RpcException.Code` is an `RpcErrorCode`:

+- `UnknownService` / `UnknownMethod` — no service/method is registered for
+  the id the client called with.
+- `Decode` — the request or response protobuf failed to decode.
+- `Application` — the service implementation itself failed: it threw, or an otherwise-uncaught exception was caught on its behalf by `GodotSupport.DispatchBytes`.